-Master's program students may register either for a letter grade or for a pass/fail evaluation.
-The request for pass/fail must be made within the first two weeks of the semester.
+Master's program students may register either for a letter grade or for a pass/fail evaluation as allowed by the course instructor.
+The request for pass/fail must be made no later than the first two weeks of the semester.
 In the latter case, the instructor may provide a written comment on the student's work in place of a grade.
 One-third of the student's courses may be taken on a pass/fail basis and may not be changed to a letter grade.
 Courses taken in the ACTS seminaries and in the University of Chicago must be graded according to the procedures of those institutions.